BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: Introduction

 \subsection{Related Works}

 To achieve compression, we can quantize each coordinate of a transmitted vector into few bits \cite{alistarh2017qsgd,wen2017terngrad,zhang2017zipml}, or obtain a sparser vector by letting some elements be zero \cite{stich2018sparsified,wangni2018gradient,konevcny2018randomized}.
 These compressors, either unbiased or biased, introduce compression noise that affects convergence of underlying algorithms.
-The error feedback technique has been applied to reduce the effect of compression noise and ensure convergence, even with biased compressors \cite{stich2018sparsified,wu2018error,karimireddy2019error,tang2019doublesqueeze}.
+Error feedback has been applied to reduce the effect of compression noise and ensure convergence, even with biased compressors \cite{stich2018sparsified,wu2018error,karimireddy2019error,tang2019doublesqueeze}.
 However, the analysis relies on the assumption of bounded stochastic gradients.
 Free of this assumption, gradient difference compression is also provably able to reduce the compression noise, requiring the use of unbiased compressors \cite{mishchenko2019distributed,horvath2019stochastic,kovalev2020linearly,liu2020double}.
 Nevertheless, the influence of gradient difference compression on the Byzantine-robustness has not yet been investigated.
 Our application and analysis of gradient difference compression in Byzantine-robust federated learning are novel.

-Most of the existing Byzantine-robust federated learning methods aim at modifying the distributed SGD with robust aggregation rules, such as geometric median \cite{chen2017distributed}, coordinate-wise median \cite{yin2018byzantine}, coordinate-wise trimmed mean \cite{yin2018byzantine}, Krum \cite{blanchard2017machine}, Bulyan \cite{guerraoui2018hidden}, etc. When the workers have non-independent and identical distribution (non-i.i.d.) data, \cite{li2019rsa} proposes a robust stochastic aggregation algorithm that forces the regular workers to reach a common solution, and \cite{he2020byzantine} proposes a resampling strategy to reduce the heterogeneity of data distributions at different workers.
+Most of the existing Byzantine-robust federated learning methods aim to modify the distributed SGD with robust aggregation rules, such as geometric median \cite{chen2017distributed}, coordinate-wise median \cite{yin2018byzantine}, coordinate-wise trimmed mean \cite{yin2018byzantine}, Krum \cite{blanchard2017machine}, Bulyan \cite{guerraoui2018hidden}, etc. When the workers have non-independent and identical distribution (non-i.i.d.) data, \cite{li2019rsa} proposes a robust stochastic aggregation algorithm that forces the regular workers to reach a common solution, and \cite{he2020byzantine} proposes a resampling strategy to reduce the heterogeneity of data distributions at different workers.
+Byzantine-robustness and privacy preservation are jointly considered in \cite{so2020byzantine,hashemi2021byzantine}.